AFRICA

 2) Which authorities enforce the merger control regulation?

 The Secretariat processes the notifications and investigates the cases.
-It submits the request to clear the proposed concentration to the Chamber or to open a phase II investigation.
+It submits the request to clear the proposed merger to the Chamber or to open a phase II investigation.
 The Chamber clears cases in phase I. Both the Chamber and ComCo can decide to open a phase II investigation.
 ComCo decides whether to clear or prohibit a proposed merger in phase II.

 3) Relevant regulations and guidelines with links: